Learn the F.A.S.T. signs of stroke

 We all know how serious and devastating a stroke can be.
-But would you be able to spot if you or someone else was having one?
+But would you be able to spot the signs if you or someone else was having one?

-"Ignoring or waiting out the symptoms of a brain episode can have fatal consequences," said Margy Kester, Stroke Coordinator at Scranton's Geisinger-Community Medical Center.
-"The reason it's so important to know the signs of a stroke is that can help you identify if someone is having one and get them successfully treated."
+“Ignoring or waiting out the symptoms of a brain episode can have fatal consequences,” said Margy Kester, stroke coordinator at Geisinger Community Medical Center in Scranton.
+“The reason it’s so important to know the signs of a stroke is that can help you identify if someone is having one and get them successfully treated.”

-The first three hours are the most important when it comes to a stroke - three hours after an individual begins experiencing symptoms of a stroke, a.k.a. the "golden window," is the period of time when doctors are more successful in minimizing or reversing damage by restoring blood flow to the brain.
+The first hour after an individual begins experiencing symptoms of a stroke, a.k.a. the “golden window,” is the period when doctors are more successful in minimizing or reversing damage by restoring blood flow to the brain.
 For some stroke victims, treatment is now available for up to 24 hours after stroke symptoms start.

-"Leaving a stroke untreated or delaying treatment can lead to death or permanent disability," Kester said.
+“Leaving a stroke untreated or delaying treatment can lead to death or permanent disability,” said Kester.